intero-toe/oca_web/web_tab_title/readme/USAGE.md

 2. Go to Settings App
 3. Select Users & Companies Section > Companies
 4. Open any Company Form
-5. A Title can be enteres in the Tab Title Field
+5. A Title can be entered in the Tab Title Field